top of page

 Is it OK to eat when not hungry?

-Short answer — yes!
+Short answer: yes!
 This is especially important for those who feel like they don’t experience hunger.
-Generally speaking, 3 meals and 1-4 snacks per day are needed to meet energy needs (depending on how long you are awake and several metabolic factors).
+Generally speaking, 3 meals and 1-3 snacks per day are needed to meet energy needs (depending on how long you are awake and several metabolic factors).
 Just because you don’t feel it, doesn’t mean your body doesn’t still need energy and nutrients.
 There are exceptions, of course.
-For example, if you are feeling sick and physically cannot get enough food down, you have to honor that, too.
+For example, if you are feeling sick and physically cannot get enough food in, you have to honor that, too.
 What you will also have to honor is the increased hunger you’ll likely feel over the next few days after you’ve recovered.
 That’s the body making up for lost time and nutrition (it really is so brilliant!).

-It can be a slippery slope down into the dark valley of yo-yo dieting and weight cycling if we only eat when we're hungry.
+For some, it can be a slippery slope down into the dark valley of yo-yo dieting and weight cycling if we only eat when we're hungry.

 Don’t Fear Your Hunger

-1,398 views0 comments
+1,943 views0 comments

 Recent Posts